Guinea reaches deal with miners to resume Simandou iron ore development | Headlines

 Guinea reaches deal with miners to resume Simandou iron ore development

-Magassouba said infrastructure projects must be completed by December 2024 and commercial production must start by March 31, 2025.
-The agreement primarily concerned developing a 670 km (419 miles) railway from the Simandou site to a new deepwater port, a plan that Magassouba said would cost about $15 billion.
+Magassouba said infrastructure projects must be completed by December 2024 and commercial production must start by March 31, 2025, a timeline analysts say is ambitious given the scale of the infrastructure that needs to be built.
+The agreement primarily concerned developing a 670 km (419 mile) railway from the Simandou site to a new deep water port, a plan that Magassouba said would cost about $15 billion.

-He said the government had negotiated and obtained 15% stakes in the rail, port, and mines, while the new infrastructure would become Guinean state property upon completion.
+He said the government had negotiated and obtained 15% stakes in the rail, port and mines, while the new infrastructure would become Guinean state property upon completion.
 "This framework agreement will allow the joint development of this gigantic project ... and allow the acceleration of the process and a resumption of work," Fadi Wazni, chairman of SMB-Winning consortium board, said.
-Geraud Moussarie, country head for Rio Tinto in Guinea, said the agreement was "a historic step in the co-development of the Simandou project."
+"The framework clearly outlines the key principles for all parties to work together on the co-development of infrastructure and sets out how the project will be built to international Environmental, Social, and Governance standards," Bold Baatar, Rio Tinto's head of Copper said in statement.

 Rio Tinto has held rights to Simandou since 1997.
 It owns a 45.05% stake in the southern half, Blocks 3 and 4, of the deposit, with Chinalco holding 39.95% and Guinea's government the remaining 15%.
 SMB-Winning won a government tender in November 2019 for Blocks 1 and 2.